-Skin care specialists earned median salaries of $30,090 in 2015.
-About 40,190 skin care specialists worked in the U.S. during that same year.
+Skin care specialists earned median salaries of $31,290 in 2018.
+About 50,740 skin care specialists worked in the U.S. during that same year.
 According to BLS statistics, most were employed by personal care services and physician's offices.
-A 12% growth rate was predicted for skin care specialists from 2014 through 2024.
+An 11% growth rate was predicted for skin care specialists from 2018 through 2028.
 The reason for this growth was attributed to the rising demand for services such as house calls and mini-sessions at reduced cost.
 Another factor was the increasing number of men and women who want to eliminate the signs of aging.

 According to the U.S. Bureau of Labor Statistics (BLS), all types of cosmetologists must be licensed by the state in which they intend to work (www.bls.gov).
 While state requirements can vary, in general, cosmetology license applicants must be at least 16 years old, have a high school diploma or the equivalent and have completed a cosmetology program approved by the state before sitting for the licensing exam.